πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 β‘’ (int, int) β€” to a function that takes two ints

-β†’ "pointer to a function taking two ints, returning int"
+β†’ "a pointer to a function that takes two ints and returns an int"

 Mind the parentheses